canonical/hotsos/defs/README.md

 This directory contains the configuration for yaml-defined analysis.

-A number of different ways to define checks are supported.
-See [handlers](#handlers) for more information on supported types.
+Two different ways to define checks are supported.
+See [handlers](#handlers) for more information on this.

 ## Writing Checks in YAML